alphaClass6143/hackathon-2023-charityhub/README.md

 -   [HTML5](https://en.wikipedia.org/wiki/HTML)  - Provides the content and structure for the website.
 -   [CSS3](https://en.wikipedia.org/wiki/CSS)  - Provides the styling for the website.
 -   [Python](https://en.wikipedia.org/wiki/Python_(programming_language))  - Provides the functionality of the website.
+- [JSON](https://www.json.org/json-en.html) - Used for charity data and requirements.
-- [Flask](https://flask.palletsprojects.com/en/2.2.x/) - Used as the primary framework for the app.
+- [Bootstrap](https://getbootstrap.com/) - Used for app architecture.
 -   [VSCode](https://code.visualstudio.com/)  - Used to create and edit the website.
 -   [GitHub](https://github.com/)  - Used to develop the website.
 -   [GitBash](https://en.wikipedia.org/wiki/Bash_(Unix_shell))  - Terminal used to push changes to the GitHub repository.